ros2hp/grmgr/README.md

 To introduce some throttling on **_parallelTask_** is quite easy.
 Simply as adding a "counter" and create a  **_channel_** to pass back a "finished" message from each **_parallelTask_**.

 ```
 	. . .
 	const MAX_CONCURRENT = 100                  // throttle parallelTask to a maximum ot 100 concurrent instances
 	var channel = make(chan,message)            // create a Go channel to send back finish message from parallelTask
-                let task_counter = 0
+	task_counter := 0

 	for node := range channel {

 		go parallelTask(node, channel)      // instantiate parallelTask as a goroutine.
 Pass in the channel.
 		task_counter++

 		if task_counter == MAX_CONCURRENT {

 			<-channel                       // block and wait for a finish message from any one of the running parallelTask's
 			task_counter--
 		}
 	}
 	 . . .

 ```
 So, if it is so easy to manage the number of concurrent **_goroutines_**, why the need for a package that claims to manager goroutines?